smallrye/smallrye-stork/docs/docs/service-discovery/knative.md

 ## Caching the service instances

 Contacting the cluster too much frequently can result in performance problems.
-It's why Kubernetes Service discovery extends `io.smallrye.stork.impl.CachingServiceDiscovery` to automatically _cache_ the service instances.
+It's why Knative Service discovery extends `io.smallrye.stork.impl.CachingServiceDiscovery` to automatically _cache_ the service instances.
 Moreover, the caching expiration has been also improved in order to only update the retrieved set of `ServiceInstance` if some of them changes and an event is emitted.
-This is done by creating an [Informer](https://www.javadoc.io/static/io.fabric8/kubernetes-client-api/6.1.1/io/fabric8/kubernetes/client/informers/SharedIndexInformer.html), similar to a [Watch](https://www.javadoc.io/static/io.fabric8/kubernetes-client-api/6.1.1/io/fabric8/kubernetes/client/Watch.html),  able to observe the events on the service instances resources.
+This is done by creating an [Informer](https://www.javadoc.io/static/io.fabric8/kubernetes-client-api/6.1.1/io/fabric8/kubernetes/client/informers/SharedIndexInformer.html), similar to a [Watch](https://www.javadoc.io/static/io.fabric8/kubernetes-client-api/6.1.1/io/fabric8/kubernetes/client/Watch.html),  able to observe the events on the Knative Service instances resources.

 --8<-- "../src/main/java/io/smallrye/stork/servicediscovery/knative/KnativeServiceDiscovery.java"